JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 In the example above, the HTML element with the `.wrapper` class is the grid container.
 The `.wrapper` class defines the details for the columns, rows, and spacing of the grid.
 Here, the grid is 3 columns (`grid-template-columns: repeat(3, 1fr);`).
 See here for more about [`grid-template-columns`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns).
 The rows are each 100px in height and width (`grid-auto-rows`) with a 10px space (`gap`) between them.
 The `.wrapper` class wraps other HTML elements.

 The classes `.box-one`, `.box-two`, and `.box-three` are assigned to HTML elements nested inside the `.wrapper` element.
-Each of those classes define by column and row where in the grid they are positioned.
+Each of those classes defines by column and row where in the grid they are positioned.
 They can take up one square in the grid (i.e., an integer for each of the `grid-column` and `grid-row`), or they can take up multiple consecutive squares in the grid (i.e., a range of squares designated by `/` for one or both of `grid-column` and `grid-row` where the number after the `/` is not included).
 In the example, the `.box-one` class occupies a single square whereas the other classes occupy more.
 The `box` class contains styles common to all three boxes.

 Here is what it looks like: